peteroupc/peteroupc.github.io/bernoulli.md

 2. With probability _a_\[_pos_\]/(1 + _a_\[_pos_\]), return a number that is 1 with probability _b_\[_pos_\]/_a_\[_pos_\] and 0 otherwise.
 3. Run this algorithm recursively, but with _pos_ = _pos_ + 1.
 If the result is 1, return 0.
 Otherwise, go to step 2.

+See the appendix for a correctness proof of Algorithm 3.

 > **Notes:**
 >
 > - If any of these algorithms encounters a probability outside the interval [0, 1], the entire algorithm will fail for that continued fraction.